dampers/PRESENT_AVR/README.md

 ##### key         = 00000000 00000000 0000
 ##### ciphertext  = 5579c138 7b228455

-#### This is a code that has been encrypted after pre-calculating the key schedule and the P operation performed on some round keys.
+#### This code has been encrypted after pre-calculating the key schedule and the P operation performed on some round keys.
 PRESENT-80 and PRESENT-128 have the same number of rounds (and the same number of round keys), so if you pre-calculate the round keys, you can use the encryption function together.

 ### reference